Oliviero Diliberto: Political career

 A former member of the Italian Communist Party, Diliberto joined the Communist Refoundation Party after the breakup of his former party.

-First elected as MP in 1994 for the Communist Refoundation Party, Diliberto left his party in 1998 in contrast with the leadership's line about a motion of no confidence in which Romano Prodi was defeated.
+First elected as an MP in 1994 for the Communist Refoundation Party, Diliberto left his party in 1998 in contrast with the leadership's line about a motion of no confidence in which Romano Prodi was defeated.
 So Diliberto, together with Armando Cossutta and others, founded the Party of Italian Communists, of which he became the secretary.
-Diliberto then served as Minister of Justice in the first government of Massimo D'Alema, becoming one of the only two party members which were part of that government.
+Diliberto then served as Minister of Justice in the first government of Massimo D'Alema, becoming one of the only two party members who were part of that government.
 He maintained the position until 2000, leaving voluntarily in the reshuffle, in order to concentrate on the party.

 On taking office as Minister of Justice, he declared to the press his pride in being "The second Communist appointed as Minister of Justice after Palmiro Togliatti", and made a point of having the same desk previously used by the postwar Communist leader restored and placed in his office at the Ministry.

-In November 2004 he was widely criticized for meeting with the leader of Hizbollah, Sheik Hassan Nasrallah, during a visit to Lebanon.
+In November 2004 he was widely criticized for meeting with the leader of Hizbollah, Sheikh Hassan Nasrallah, during a visit to Lebanon.
 This prompted a protest note to the Italian Government from the Israeli Ambassador in Rome.

 Before the April 2006 general election held in Italy (and won by the centre-left coalition), he declared he would not serve as minister in case of a centre-left win, and instead he would maintain his place as party leader, and so he has.

 In May 2006 he was elected to the City Council of Rome.
 He is currently professor of Roman Law at the Faculty of Law of the "La Sapienza" University of Rome.

 Before the April 2008 snap general election (caused by the fall of the Prodi II Cabinet), Diliberto refused candidacy to the Camera dei Deputati in the Turin constituency for the left-wing alliance The Left – The Rainbow, which his party was participating to, on grounds of giving a chance to be elected to a junior party fellow - a steel worker in the local Thyssen-Krupp steelworks, where a fire on 6 December 2007 had killed seven colleagues.

-After the disastrous results of both the 2008 general elections and of the 2009 European election, where the Italian left-wing parties failed to reach the minimum threshold, Diliberto has been confirmed as party secretary, with a mandate to pursue unity of the left wing parties.
+After the disastrous results of both the 2008 general elections and the 2009 European election, where the Italian left-wing parties failed to reach the minimum threshold, Diliberto was confirmed as party secretary, with a mandate to pursue unity of the left-wing parties.

 Family

-Oliviero Diliberto has been married twice: in 1985 he married Ms. Delia Cardia, from which he separated after some years.
-He is currently married (since 1997) to Ms. Gabriella Serrenti with whom he met in 1978 at the university where he was assistant lecturer.
+Oliviero Diliberto has been married twice: in 1985 he married Ms. Delia Cardia, from whom he separated after some years.
+He is currently married (since 1997) to Ms. Gabriella Serrenti, with whom he met in 1978 at the university where he was an assistant lecturer.